WHaverals/IntroDH-Fall2024/datasets.md

 ### Art and Image Collections
 - **[The Met Collection API](https://metmuseum.github.io/)**: Access to The Met's art collection.
+- **[The Museum of Modern Art (MoMA) Collection](https://github.com/MuseumofModernArt/collection): This research dataset contains 140,848 records, representing all of the works that have been accessioned into MoMA’s collection and cataloged in its database.
+It includes basic metadata for each work, including title, artist, date made, medium, dimensions, and date acquired by the museum.
 - **[The Rijksmuseum API](https://data.rijksmuseum.nl/object-metadata/api/)**: Access art from the  Rijksmuseum in Amsterdam.
 - **[Europeana Collections](https://www.europeana.eu/en)**: Digital access to European cultural heritage artifacts.
 - **[Smithsonian Open Access](https://www.si.edu/openaccess)**: Explore digitized images, texts, videos, and sound recordings from the Smithsonian's collections.